adam-gruer/org_r_release_strategy/README.md

 # org_r_release_strategy
-A policy/stategy for upgrading and retiring versions of R at an org
+A policy/stategy for upgrading and retiring versions of R at an org.
+Suggestions, questions , comments, pull requests welcomed